MileHacker Logo

 Iconic Snacks & Desserts

-Gelato: Italian ice cream, many artisanal gelaterias.
-Ciambella Romagnola: A simple, ring-shaped cake, for breakfast or with coffee.
+Gelato: Italian frozen dessert, many artisanal gelaterias.
+Ciambella Romagnola: A simple, ring-shaped cake, for your first meal of the day or with coffee.
 Zuppa Inglese: A classic Italian dessert.

 Dining Options